C String Extraction: Standard, Custom & Multibyte Guide

 Implementation Code

-• Allocate the necessary memory with malloc
+• Allocate the required memory with

-• The caller must free the memory
+• The caller must

 Key Points